Radiotherapy for womb cancer

 Bowel or bladder late effects

-After radiotherapy, some women may develop changes to the bowel or bladder.
+After radiotherapy, you may develop changes to the bowel or bladder.
 It is common to have some mild changes, but much less common to have severe side effects that affect your quality of life.
 If this happens, symptoms may develop months or sometimes years after radiotherapy treatment.

 If your bowel is affected, you may have to go to the toilet more often or more urgently than usual, or you may have diarrhoea.